Steps Of Listening In Acting

 4)Honestly Expressing Feeling of Stimulus

-Steps of Listening in Acting step 5:
+Steps of Listening in Acting Step 5:

-5)Doing or taking an action (which includes speaking) (optional step pending upon improvisation of moment)
+5)Doing or taking an action

 The reality to listening is that it is two fold.
-You have a response to both Being co-existing with the other and to what the other Does or Says.
-If you are wise enough to stay connected to both your responses will be full rather than half hearted.
+Both Being and Doing are part of the listening process.
+You have a response to both Being in co-existence with the other.
+You have a response to coexisting with the other and/or are affected by what the other Does or Says.

 Acting Tips That Help You Listen Help You Receive the Other Actor